 Fantastic.
-Well, that's it, thank you.
-And its really kind of you to have offered to do this for us.
+Well, I see it, thank you.
+And I really kind of Utah offered to do this for us.
 And I know you're trying to get the word out to as many practitioners as possible.
 And that I think was a really good list of things to do.
-And there are lots of people producing lists, and they all have their value but there's some real sort of focused targeted stuff in that list, which I really hope people will, particularly those who are frightened of cameras, I hope they'll bite the bullet and get on with it because it'll make such a difference, won't it?

-Absolutely and if you do nothing else, even if you're camera shy, it would be the cancellation register and the inquiry register.
-That can really, really help you take control and take the reins back on what is going to be a difficult winter with cancellation rates and just stops you having that kind of, where was that piece of paper I had in my hand yesterday?
-Who was that person that cancelled that I meant to call?
-And just helps you track of it and puts you back in control.
+And there were lots of people producing lists, and they all have their value.
+But there's some real sort of focused targeted stuff in that list, which I really hope people will, particularly those who are frightened of cameras, I hope they'll bite the bullet and get on with it because it'll make such a difference when absolutely and if you do not think else even if you're camera shy, it would be the cancellation register and the inquiry register.
+That can really, really help you take control and take the reins back on on what is going to be a difficult winter with cancellation rates and just stops you having that kind of where was that piece of paper I had in my hand yesterday where who was that person that cancelled that I meant to call and just helps you track of it and puts you back in control.

-Thank you, Nicola.
+Thank you Nicola.
 As I said I will share your handout with everybody.
-In fact, it will probably be landing in their email boxes right this second and hopefully you will be able to help them out as they get through this difficult period.
-And best of luck to you as well during this difficult period
+In fact they will probably be landing in their email boxes right the second and hopefully But you will be able to help them out as they get through this difficult period.
+And best of luck to you as well during this difficult period and yourself.

-And yourself.
 Thank you so much for having me, Steven.